|Site Map | Bulletin Home | Temple University|

 Greg Szczepanek, Senior Technical Support Specialist, Computer Services, Instructional Support Center, M.A., Temple University

 Lorraine Warner, Administrative Coordinator, Fox School of Business and Management

 Bill Whitman, Manager, Barnes and Noble Bookstore, B.S., The Pennsylvania State University

 Lauren J. Williams, Coordinator of Student Activities, M.Ed., Florida State University

-(See the Ambler College section of this Bulletin for a listing of faculty advisors in the Departments of Community and Regional Planning and Landscape Architecture and Horticulture.)
+(See the School of Environmental Design section of this Bulletin for a listing of faculty and advisors in the Departments of Community and Regional Planning and Landscape Architecture and Horticulture.)

 Harriet Butterfield, Academic Advisor, Fox School of Business and Management, B.A., Temple University

 Lucille D’Emilio-Wilkinson, Academic Advisor, M.A., La Salle University

 Lisa Fell, Academic Advisor for Liberal Arts, M.S.S.W., University of Wisconsin-Madison; M.A, University of Michigan, Ann Arbor

 Melinda Finley, Career Coordinator, M.A., West Chester University of Pennsylvania